W-David-Porter/course-in-consciousness/dialogue-consciousness/readme.md

     a.
 A belief is a concept which contains the concept of attachment.

     b.
 A belief that cannot be verified by direct seeing is always subject to attack by a counter-belief.
-Therefore, it must be constantly reinforced by repetition of the belief.
+Therefore, it must be constantly reïnforced by repetition of the belief.

     c.
 Since Reality is absence of separation, It cannot be perceived.
 Therefore, concepts cannot describe Reality (but they can be true, see (g) and (h) below).

     d.
 Example: A material object, by definition, is separate from other material objects.
 Therefore, material objects are not real.
-The belief that material objects are real is constantly reinforced by materialistic culture, and is sustained only by a failure to see the distinction between objects and Reality.
+The belief that material objects are real is constantly reïnforced by materialistic culture, and is sustained only by a failure to see the distinction between objects and Reality.

     e.
 Although concepts cannot describe Reality, they can point to Reality.